Sokrates1989/swarm-monitoring-autoscaler/README.md

         ### Optional settings ###

         - "autoscale.scaling_conflict_resolution=scale_up" # OPTIONAL. (scale_up | scale_down | keep_replicas | adhere_to_memory | adhere_to_cpu) When metric1 says the service should scale up, but metric2 says "scale down" -> here you choose how you want to handle this szenario (default is scale_up, no need to define label in the default case, but advised )
         - "autoscale.log_level=INFO"  # OPTIONAL.
-(INFO | VERBOSE | WARNING_AND_ERRORS_ONLY) Service based custom log level.
+(INFO | VERBOSE | IMPORTANT_ONLY) Service based custom log level.
 You can fine-tune the log level for each autoscale service.
 This can be handy for debugging or when you just set up a new service and want to see if everything works fine.

         ...
     ...
 ```